nilsmeyer/ansible-debootstrap/README.md

 ## Test playbook for vagrant
 The directory meta/tests contains a test playbook, inventory and Vagrantfile for local testing.
-The vagrant box by default contains two devices, one for the source vagrant box and a target device for your install (/dev/sdb).
+The vagrant box by default contains three devices, one for the source vagrant box and target devices for your install (/dev/sdb, /dev/sdc).
 To test your new installation you would have to switch boot devices in the SeaBIOS boot menu (easily achieved via the VirtualBox GUI). **Currently, only VirtualBox is supported**.